michalfilippi/pytimers/docs/source/index.rst

 Introduction to Pytimers
 ========================

 Welcome to the Pytimers documentation page.

-Here is the content:
+.. include:: abstract.rst

+For details go through the following pages.

 .. toctree::
    :maxdepth: 3